 The reason being your business wouldn’t be generating any sales for the first twelve months or so.
 From a bookkeeping and accounting perspective the transactions taking place would be relatively simple because it would just be a case of recording all purchases.
 Why then spend much needed funds on accounting software at a time when you don’t need it yet?

 Once your solution is on the market, you’d then expect the business to start making sales (“good times”).
 To start with the spreadsheet system might suffice, you’d simply add an extra column to reflect customer transactions.
 If however, you entered a period of rapid sales (“payback” moving into “fast growth”), you could soon outgrow such arrangements.

 The vast number of transactions means the bookkeeping could become complex and you’ll get to a stage where you can no longer monitor it via a spreadsheet.
 There’s a risk you’d lose control of what’s happening in the business.

-It’s as you enter this exciting phase of development that you’d need some form of automation in the form of software and credit control to maintain the rate of growth in your business and manage your cash position effectively.
+It’s as you enter this exciting phase of development that you’d need some form of automation in the form of software and credit control.
+That then allows you to maintain the rate of growth in your business and manage your cash position effectively.

 Remember, the above is just an example.
 Ultimately there is no template answer to this question.
 All businesses are different.
 Any move to software will depend on your circumstances, the complexities of your sector and where your business is at in terms of trading.

-If the relationship with your accountant develops as it should from the start then you’ll find their fees more than make up for the time, cost and hassle of doing it all yourself.
-So choose your advisor wisely and consider them to be both a very valuable investment and intrinsic part of your business.
+If the relationship with your accountant develops as it should from the start then you’ll find their fees more than make up for the time, cost, and hassle of doing it all yourself.
+So choose your advisor wisely.
+Consider them to be both a very valuable investment and intrinsic part of your business.

 The content of this post is up to date and relevant as at 23/09/2016.